Think Before You Drill

-Over the last 30 years there has been a big move away from conventially framed roof structures towards engineered structures.
-Specifically engineered trusses and load bearing engineered beams like micro laminated and even steel.
+Over the last 30 years, there has been a big move away from conventionally framed roof structures towards engineered structures.
+Specifically engineered trusses and load-bearing engineered beams like micro laminated and even steel.

 For non-load bearing studs, boring and notching is generally OK so long as you don’t actually cut the thing in half.

 For load-bearing conventional vertical studs you want to bore in the center and keep the hole 40% or less of the total width.
 Notches should be kept to under 25%.

 But for engineered structures, steel beams, microlaminated beams and engineered trusses…

 You can’t cut them unless the engineer has done specific calculations to allow for it or unless a specification can be referenced that shows what is allowable.

 In general, if something is holding up the roof, don’t cut, bore or notch it.
 If it is a conventionally framed structure there may be some small allowance but I wouldn’t risk it.

 Think before you drill or cut